-Creating an Educational Environment Free of Sexual Violence and Sexual Harassment (SVSH) (Page 1 of 35)
+Creating an Educational Environment Free of Sexual Harassment (Page 1 of 35)

-A Note about Sexual Violence and Sexual Harassment (SVSH) Training for GSIs
+A Note about Sexual Harassment Training for GSIs

-The University has adopted a plan for all members of the UC Berkeley community to receive updated training about sexual violence and sexual harassment.
+The University has adopted a plan for all members of the UC Berkeley community to receive updated training about sexual harassment and sexual violence.
 The training strategy involves engaging every student and employee through multiple channels.